Back to Blog

 Result: DENY

-- Expression is compiled code, not natural language
+• The expression is compiled code, not natural language

-- Context built from observed traffic, not user input
+• The context is built from observed traffic, not user input

-- No "context window" — data and code are architecturally separate
+• No context window: data and code are architecturally separate

-- Every decision is deterministic and reproducible
+• Every decision is deterministic and reproducible

-- 2µs latency. $0 per evaluation.
+• 2µs latency, $0 per evaluation

 Four Layers, Zero LLM Involvement

 DNS-AID enforces at four architectural layers.
-Each catches what the others miss:
+Each catches what the others miss.

-Layer 0: DNS — Block before TCP connect
+Layer 0: DNS

-Layer 1: Caller SDK — Block before sending
+Layer 1: Caller SDK

-Layer 2: Target Middleware — Block before processing
+Layer 2: Target Middleware

-Layer 3: Agent Fabric — Block with verified context
+Layer 3: Agent Fabric

 The DMARC Precedent